Learning When to Advise Human Decision Makers: Additional Details on the Experimental Setup

 In the primary prediction task, participants were presented with descriptions of the 50 defendants, one by one.
 Each description included seven features: age, gender, race, offense type, number of prior arrests, number of prior convictions, and previous failure to appear.
 For example: ``{\em Defendant \#1 is a 35 year old black male.
 He was arrested for a property crime.
 The defendant has previously been arrested 10 times.
 The defendant has previously been released before trial, and has never failed to appear.
 He has previously been convicted 3 times.}'' Then, they were asked to predict the defendant's risk on a scale from 0\% to 100\%, in intervals of 10\%: ``{\em How likely is this defendant to fail to appear in court for trial or get arrested before trial?}''

 In the three algorithmic-assistant treatments---Learned, Omniscient, and Random---after making each prediction, the algorithmic assistant decided whether to advise the participant with the algorithmic risk assessment, as follows.
 In Learned, our learned advising policy determined whether or not to advise based on its prediction of how likely the algorithmic risk assessment is to be more accurate than the participant's prediction.
 In Omniscient, an advising policy that uses hindsight information on the defendant's true pretrial-release outcome decided to show the advice exactly in those cases where the algorithmic risk assessment was more accurate than the participant's prediction.
 In Random, an advising policy decided to show the advice with probability of 30\%, which corresponds to the advice frequency of our learned advising policy on the training data, and did not provide advice when the algorithmic risk assessment and the participant's prediction were identical.
 The instructions informed the participants that the set of cases in which the algorithmic assistant provides the advice is randomized.
-When the decision was not to advise, the participant continued directly to the next defendant case.
-When the decision was to advise, the participant was presented with a message such as: ``{\em Your algorithmic assistant identifies that your current prediction is likely to have high error, and advises you to improve the prediction to 40\%.\footnote{As in \cite{benCSCW}, because the participants predicted risk in increments of 10\%, we rounded the algorithmic risk predictions to the nearest 10\% when presenting them to participants and in the analysis of the results.}}'' In Random, the message was: ``{\em Your algorithmic assistant predicts that this person is 40\% likely to fail to appear in court for trial or get arrested before trial.}'' Then, the participant was asked to make his final prediction, by either accepting the algorithmic advice or editing his prediction.
-In the No Advice treatment there was no additional information regarding the risk assessment, and after making each prediction the participant continued directly to the next defendant case.
-The Update treatment was identical to that of \cite{benCSCW}.